 Most job descriptions these days in certain industries are filled with a word such as “Dynamic” “Flexible 24/7” Fast-paced" "Able to handle multiple tasks” “Tech-savvy” "Hit the ground running" “Require shift work” “Able to work under pressure” Quick-learner" “ Proficiency with office software” "Fresh ideas" "Work under pressure" "Energetic" " Multitasking" "On-call" "After-hour work" "Travel required" "Recent graduates" "Maximum experience up to 5 years".
 Employers are assuming tenure professionals are not coachable, and ready to retire.
 Pick the right type of role, scan the job description and see if the job is targeted to specific types of career professionals.
-If you are a tenure career professional, it is easy to avoid the roles which are targeted to the youth.
+If you are a tenure career professional, it is easy to avoid the roles which are targeted at the youth.

 Have you seen how Gen-Z is getting attention on social media?

 New generations are using new lingo/jargon in conversations.
-Try reading their text and you need a google to understand.
+Try reading their text and you need a Google to understand.
 The older workers would start working with the new generation and there is a gap/ clash with Gen-Z in the workforce due to jargon.
 We are living in a generation where job seekers are posting Tik Tok videos with a job search strategy.
 New generations are getting creative with job search plans to get the attention of employers.
 Gone are the days of dropping the resume in person.
-Older workers will not even think about going to TikTok for the moment and branding themselves to get the job leads.
-I am not saying older workers need to hang out on TikTok for a job search, but try to find employers in a different digital platform than just applying for job postings.
+Older workers will not even think about going to TikTok for the moment and branding themselves to get job leads.
+I am not saying older workers need to hang out on TikTok for a job search but try to find employers in a different digital platform than just applying for job postings.
 At most, older workers will try LinkedIn with an inactive profile which hurts the chance of getting noticed.
 Not leaving the digital footprints in 2022 is a weakness.
 It is nothing to be proud of.
 Tenure career professionals need to adapt to the new way of branding based on the employers' needs.
-Is this a generation gap or tenure career professional not trying to adapt?
+Is this a generation gap or are tenure career professionals not trying to adapt?

 7 ways to tackle ageism as a jobseeker

-Ageism exists, while hiding your grey hair and some facelift could be a quick fix for a bit, how about your mindset?
+Ageism exists while hiding your grey hair and some facelift could be a quick fix for a bit, how about your mindset?

 You are what you think and how you act.
 Could you change your perception from within?

-How about replacing the word “seasoned” " I know it all" and replacing it with “highly skilled” "willing to learn" You need to change the way you think too “ I have always done this way and it worked” might not work anymore.
+How about replacing the word “seasoned” or " I know it all" and replacing it with “highly skilled” and "willing to learn" You need to change the way you think too “ I have always done this way and it worked” might not work anymore.
 You might have been an expert in your field but the new generation might have innovative ideas, hear them out.
 Be receptive to the feedback.
 Whether you are trying to get back to the workplace or already in the workplace you should be adaptable.
 Get younger mentors within your industry and learn by collaborating.
 Make Gen-Z your allies, not the enemy.
-I have managed the older workers in the past and there were a few direct reports who would say things like "you are like my kid", things you should never tell your boss.
+I have managed older workers in the past and there were a few direct reports who would say things like "you are like my kid", things you should never tell your boss.
 Your future boss could be a millennial, are you willing to embrace that?

 Pick the right job